discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

 Second, it is very bad if these people are indeed hurt.
 But, note that with the current system there are already people who want to attend and cannot.
-My opinion is that we have to tackle this problem in a more satisfactory way than by a kind of extorsion.
+My opinion is that we have to tackle this problem in a more satisfactory way than by a kind of extortion.
 Maybe some travel grants, maybe more local events, etc.

-## Mandatory attendance is good for organizers
+### Mandatory attendance is good for organizers

 As a local organizer I see that mandatory attendance is very reassuring: you know that approximately X papers will be accepted, thus there will be at